Blog

 Is the LPG kit suitable for camper vans or motorhomes?

 Yes, provided that the vehicle meets the technical requirements and the installation is approved.
-In this type of vehicle, the fuel savings can be particularly significant.

 Does it reduce power?